monsoonmaelstrom/book2/book2.md

 The eagles are far less useful, generally speaking, than I was hoping when looking for a specific thing.
 If it’s not looking at the very thing you’re looking for, when you’re looking for it, good luck.
 It’s better than nothing, particularly for a getting a bird’s eye view, but that’s not helping me right now.
 My best bet is going to be waiting for Iverson to show up and then having the eagle follow him, but that still makes several assumptions.
 First, that he’s the one who took Liam.
 For all I know, it could be my mother, or it could be completely unrelated.
 It’s not likely, but it’s not entirely outside the realm of possibilities.
 Second, it assumes that if he took Liam, he’s going to be stupid enough or brazen enough to go back to wherever he’s keeping Liam.
 My money would be on the second, given what I know about him.

 And while the eagles were useful as one of the few birds capable of crossing the mountains in the winter, they’re fairly notable within the confines of large city.
-Really, something like a crow or a pigeon would probably be better solely for its ability to blend in, but I’m stuck working with what I’ve got at the moment.
+Something like a crow or a pigeon would probably be better solely for its ability to blend in, but I’m stuck working with what I’ve got at the moment.

-Right now, the eagle is just using the thermals to slowly circle above the city looking for anything obviously out of place, which I honestly don’t expect to yield any results at all.
+Right now, the eagle is using the thermals to slowly circle above the city looking for anything obviously out of place, which I honestly don’t expect to yield any results at all.
 Once Iverson gets here, I’ll make sure it’s in position to follow him.

 I’ve been in the cafeteria for about twenty minutes when Amelia comes in.
 I make sure to catch her eye so she knows I’m here, and a few minutes later she sits down.